gabrielgaston/Hunt-The-Wumpus/README.md

 * Grid size is configurable (4–30 rows/columns)
 * Randomized board generation each run
 * Confusion effects reset each turn
-* Arrow supply is limited—use them wisely
+* Arrow supply is limited, make sure to use them wisely

 ---